Rob Boyd

 Max Planck Institute for Evolutionary Anthropology

 Social group categorization.
 Coalitional and ethnic psychology.
 Field work in highland Peru.
-Currently postdoctoral researcher Max Planck Institute for Evolutionary Anthropology, Leipzig.
-Beginning 9/17 an Assistant Professor, Department of Anthropology, UC Davis.
+Assistant Professor, Department of Anthropology, UC Davis.

 Indirect reciprocity.
 Does selection favor doing good to those who do good.
 Experiments on reputation and cooperation.
 Currently teaching at Pomona College.
-Assistant Professor, Department of Anthropology, University of Missouri
+Associate Professor, Department of Anthropology, University of Missouri

 Jocelyn Peccei